Let it Snow! Animating 3D Gaussian Scenes with Dynamic Weather Effects via Physics-Guided Score Distillation: Experiments

-\textbf{Comparisons.} A qualitative comparison to the static 3D editing methods is shown in Figure~\ref{fig:comparisons}.
-We show our results over two different timesteps, one at an earlier stage of our simulation (Small t) and one at the end of our simulation (Large t).
-In the \textit{snowfall} example in the first row, the static methods can not capture the dynamics of falling snow flakes, only yielding surface (ClimateNeRF) or appearance (GaussCtrl) changes.
-In the second row, for the \textit{fog} example, either the edit is unnoticeable (ClimateNeRF) or unrealistic (GaussCtrl).
-Our framework can produce edits that capture dynamic elements and that produce photorealistic appearance changes.
-See Appendix \ref{sec:supp_comp} for additional comparisons across different scenes, effects, and viewpoints.
+\textbf{Comparisons.} A qualitative comparison to static 3D editing methods is shown in Fig.~\ref{fig:comparisons}.
+We show our results at two different timesteps: one at an early stage of the simulation (Small $t$) and one at the end (Large $t$).
+In the \textit{snowfall} example in the first row, the static methods cannot capture the temporal dynamics of continuous particle emission and accumulation, yielding only surface modifications (ClimateNeRF) or appearance changes (GaussCtrl).
+In the second row, for the \textit{fog} example, the effect is either unnoticeable (ClimateNeRF) or unrealistic (GaussCtrl).
+Our physics-guided framework produces effects that exhibit both physically plausible temporal evolution and photorealistic appearance.
+Additional comparisons across different scenes, effects, and viewpoints are provided in the supplementary (Sec.~\ref{sec:supp_comp}, Sec.~\ref{sec:supp_vis}).

-In Table~\ref{tab:comparisons} we show a quantitative comparison to these static editing methods.
-ClimateNeRF can only perform edits for the \textit{fog} and \textit{snow} effects, therefore we show results over these effects (F+S) and also over all weather effects.
-As illustrated in the table our method achieves higher scores across all metrics, showing that our method can achieve high quality edits even in a static setting.
+In Tab.~\ref{tab:comparisons} we show a quantitative comparison to to these baselines.
+For the static methods, we create moving camera videos from their results to enable fair comparison using video-based metrics.
+ClimateNeRF only performs modifications for the \textit{fog} and \textit{snow} effects, thus we show results over these effects (F+S) and also over all weather effects.
+As illustrated in the table, our method achieves higher scores across both video and image-based metrics, demonstrating that our approach produces high-quality effects even in static frames, while the temporal dimension, enabled by continuous particle emission and physics-guided optimization, further distinguishes our method.
+We additionally compare against Instruct-4DGS in Tab.~\ref{tab:comparisons} (4D).
+Without a physics-based motion prior, Instruct-4DGS produces incoherent results with physically implausible motion, resulting in significantly lower scores across all metrics (qualitative comparison in the supplementary, Fig.~\ref{fig:comparison_4d}).

-In Figure~\ref{fig:vfx_comp}, we show a qualitative comparison to AutoVFX.
-As AutoVFX cannot perform edits with a large number of added dynamic elements (e.g. weather effects), we show a comparison to single object effects, such as a \textit{falling feather} and a \textit{landing drone}.
-While AutoVFX inserts the object to the scene, it doesn't dynamically add the effect to the scene, placing the object on the table without falling/landing motion.
-Our framework succeeds in performing the effect by inserting a dynamic object into the scene with physically-plausible motion and photrealistic appearance.